Raymond Felton: Denver Nuggets (2011)

 On February 22, 2011, Felton was traded to the Denver Nuggets in a three-way deal which also involved the Minnesota Timberwolves that brought Carmelo Anthony to New York.
 The deal sent Felton along with teammates Wilson Chandler, Danilo Gallinari, and Timofey Mozgov to the Denver Nuggets.
 With the Knicks, Felton was on pace to have his best season ever.
 Felton also registered a fair number of All-Star votes by fans.
 Felton averaged 17.1 points, 9.0 assists, 3.6 rebounds, and 1.8 steals per game in 38.4 minutes a game.
 In Denver, Felton was utilized mostly off the bench behind fellow University of North Carolina guard Ty Lawson.
 Felton and the Nuggets made it to the playoffs where the Nuggets went up against Kevin Durant, Russell Westbrook and the Oklahoma City Thunder.
 Felton averaged 11.6 points, 6.5 assists and 1.8 rebounds in the postseason.
 As a whole, 2010–11 was Felton's best season; he averaged 15.5 points per game and 8.6 assists per game.

 Felton, however, expressed dissatisfaction of playing off the bench and behind Lawson.
-On June 23, 2011, during the 2011 NBA draft, Felton was traded to the Portland Trail Blazers for veteran point guard Andre Miller and the #26 overall selection in the draft, Jordan Hamilton from the University of Texas.
+On June 23, 2011, during the 2011 NBA draft, Felton was traded to the Portland Trail Blazers for veteran point guard Andre Miller and the 26th overall selection in the draft, Jordan Hamilton.
 In the deal, the Trail Blazers also dealt Rudy Fernández and the rights to Finnish guard Petteri Koponen.

 Portland Trail Blazers (2011–2012)

-In his regular season debut with the Blazers, Felton finished the game with 12 points, 6 rebounds, 8 assists and 1 steal in a 107–103 win over the Philadelphia 76ers.
+In his regular season debut with the Blazers, Felton finished the game with 12 points, 6 rebounds, 8 assists and a steal in a 107–103 win over the Philadelphia 76ers.
 Felton and the Blazers struggled throughout the season.
 Felton did not get along with head coach Nate McMillan, who was eventually fired and replaced by Kaleb Canales, who became the youngest head coach in NBA history.
 Felton was benched by McMillan at one point in favor of Jamal Crawford.
 The Blazers finished the season at 28–38 (.424), finishing in eleventh place in the Western Conference.
 For Felton it was one of the worst seasons of his career, as he averaged a career low 11.4 points on 40.7% field goal shooting and 30.5% three-point shooting.